cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 The term "CDE-checking Decoder" is a shorthand for a CBOR decoder that advertises _supporting_ CDE (see the start of this appendix).

-1. CDE-checking decoders MUST follow the rules for decoders that accept Basic Serialization ({{bsd}}) and MUST check the input for keeping the Basic Serialization constraints.
+1. CDE-checking decoders MUST check the input for keeping the `preferred-serialization` and `definite-length-only` encoding constraints.

+2. CDE-checking decoders MUST check the input for keeping the `lexicographic-map-sorting` encoding constraints, i.e., they need to check for strict ordering of map (major type 5) entries by lexicographically comparing their keys (including rejecting duplicate map keys).

-1. CDE-checking decoders MUST check for ordering map keys and for basic validity of the CBOR encoding (see {{Section 5.3.1 of RFC8949@-cbor}}, which includes a check against duplicate map keys and invalid UTF-8).
+3. To complete checking for basic validity of the CBOR encoding (see
+   {{Section 5.3.1 of RFC8949@-cbor}}, CDE-checking decoders MUST check the validity of the UTF-8 encoding of text strings (major type 3).

 To be called a CDE-checking decoder, it MUST NOT present to the application a decoded data item that fails one of these checks (except maybe via